 The only steadfast rule here is to communicate.
 Communicate safely with your spouse and you will be well on the road to sexual health and fixing that sexless marriage.

-If you want to address your sexless marriage by looking at it’s root cause and work together with your spouse in a safe and comfortable way- one that will reawaken passion and love quickly, consider our 2 Day Marriage Restoration Retreat.
+If you want to address your sexless marriage by looking at it’s root cause and work together with your spouse in a safe and comfortable way- one that will reawaken passion and love quickly, consider our 2 Day Marriage Restoration Retreat with intensive imago therapy.
 It’s the quickest and most effective way to make a stale marriage joyful again!